confluence/python-textbok/python_notes/Python_Basics.rst

     "Welcome to John's Calculating Machine."
     'Enter the first number:'

-..
-Todo:: How much stuff about streams do we actually need to put here?

 We can tell the computer to print "Hello!" on the console with the following instruction::